 - Adjust the taste with more salt and pepper and serve immediately.

-- Or any other type of short pasta.
+- Pasta: You can use any other type of short pasta.

-- Please use freshly grated cheese; pre-grated cheese will not melt nicely.
+- Cheese: Please use freshly grated cheese; pre-grated cheese will not melt nicely.